carlamissiona/ai-revolution/chapter-one.md

 The ghost tilted his head and frowned.
 “I’m sorry, I didn’t mean to scare you.
 I’m Augustine.
 Im doing my service here in Rome.”

 “Rome?
 What do you mean?
-This place is Vast Starship Gamma” Damian felt a chill run down his spine.
+This place is Vas Starship Gamma” Damian felt a chill run down his spine.

 The ghost shrugged and smiled again.
 “You look strange" the old man said while truning to the pages of a book in his hand.